Early days, the Vorarlberg School

 The 1990s saw the start of the firm’s international development as projects like the Munich Re headquarters building and the redevelopment of Vienna airport drew attention and recognition from outside Austria.
 In 1999, Baumschlager Eberle opened an office in Vaduz, Liechtenstein in addition to their Austrian base in Lochau.
 In 2001, they added a third location: Vienna.

 The firm continued to grow, winning design competitions and direct commissions as a result of their specific expertise.
-The new UNAIDS building in Geneva and the Moma towers in Beijing paved the way for offices in Beijing (2003), St. Gallen (2006) and Zürich (2007).
+The new UNAIDS building in Geneva and the Moma towers in Beijing paved the way for offices in Beijing 2003, St. Gallen 2006 and Zurich 2007.
 As building projects and the processes they involved became more complex, the firm developed their own sophisticated project management and control tool, the Project Book, with its stringent quality assurance and sustainability requirements.

 International and local, from individual offices to a holding structure